 Marcel Berlins, writing in The Times, described The Distinguished Assassin as “gripping, passionate, political and emotional.”
 Love and Mayhem was described by Alain de Botton as “full of insight and genuine innovation in form and content…capturing brilliantly all the nuances of passion.”
 Matt Munday of The Sunday Times referred to Don Don as “a great book.”
 While Gorilla Guerrilla, according to Natasha Harding of The Sun, is a “thought-provoking tale…beautifully told.”

 He is also a film producer.
 His recent credits include producer of Ron Scalpello’s Offender and Nirpal Bhogal’s Sket (Official Selection at the 55th BFI London Film Festival with two award nominations), and executive producer of Ben Drew aka Plan B’s highly praised BIFA-nominated debut feature iLL Manors and the BAFTA-nominated documentary film Taking Liberties.
 His second novel, Don Don, is currently being adapted for the screen by the team behind Bronson (Grand Jury Prize Nomination Sundance 2009).
-He has recently set up Salon Pictures with fellow producer Paul Van Carter.
+At the beginning of 2013, he set up Salon Pictures with fellow producer Paul Van Carter.

 Before his career in book and film, Nick studied literature and philosophy at Durham University, where he obtained a First, then went on to acquire a Master’s in Russian literature from the UCL School of Slavonic and East European Studies.